vala/deploy/README.md

 It allows you to easily batch execute several `git` and `heroku` commands in a single one, using the various options provided.

+It's kind of a dirty small bash command builder in ruby.
-It's a super easy script we use everyday, we hope it can be useful to you too.
+We use everyday, and we hope it can be useful to you too.

 # Installation